Table of Contents

 Including the Old Course, there are seven golf courses in total: the Old, New, Jubilee, Eden, Strathtyrum, Balgove and the Castle, the latter added in 2007.

-Other leisure facilities available in town include a rugby club; university sports centre and a canoe club.
+Other leisure facilities available in town include a rugby club; a university sports centre and a canoe club.

 Education: The University